msabir10/Final_Project/README.md

 ### Description of the Data Analysis

-We have reviewed the following potential features and analysed their impact on the predicting the stock price.
+We have reviewed the following potential features and analyzed their impact on the predicting the stock price.

 - **DE Ratio**: The debt-to-equity (D/E) ratio compares a company's total liabilities to its shareholder equity
 - **Trailing P/E**: The price-to-earnings ratio (P/E ratio) is the ratio for valuing a company that measures its current share price relative to its earnings per share (EPS)